 - Always remember to lower down the back wheel to the ground first.
 This not only stabilizes your landing but also lets you easily control your bike as soon you make a landing.

 - ONLY land with the front wheel first whenever you want to regain the control of the same wheel (as well as traction) immediately.

-- When starting out, practice the trick on glass before attempting it on the pavements or rails.
+- When starting out, practice the trick on grass before attempting it on the pavements or rails.

-- Whenever you feel like you want to fall, try falling uphill as it’s more safer- more so, when practicing on glass
+- Whenever you feel like you want to fall, try falling uphill as it’s more safer- more so, when practicing on grass